ppy/osu-wiki/wiki/Tournaments/ATT/2019/en.md

 ### General rules

-1. The tournament is open to players living in Australia, New Zealand, Malaysia, Singapore, Indonesia, Philippines, and Thailand.
-Recommended rank is #7,500+.
+1. The tournament is open to players living in Australia, New Zealand, Malaysia, Singapore, and Indonesia.
 2. The tournament style is a double-elimination bracket.
 3. Players will be seeded by global rank.
-4. The tournament will take the best of the first 32 entrants (given they fit the next rule).
-5. There is an ambiguous rank limit, as many countries have a large gap somewhere in their top five players, which leaves a large gap in competitive skill.
-As a result, some players may be denied entry to participate (as a guideline, around 8,500 pp is the desired cap).
+4. There is an ambiguous rank limit, as many countries have a large gap somewhere in their top five players, which leaves a large gap in competitive skill.
+As a result, some players may be denied entry to participate.
-6. Poor attitude towards other players or tournament staff will result in disqualification (this point applies to staff members as well).
+5. Poor attitude towards other players or tournament staff will result in disqualification (this point applies to staff members as well).

 ### Match rules